-We have an e-safety and Data Security policy which can be found at on the school website.
-Our policy includes how we teach children to stay safe when using the internet in and out of school- including the risks of sharing content and images online and tackling bullying, including cyber bullying.
-Cyber-bullying by children, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+We teach children to stay safe when using the internet in and out of school- including the risks of sharing content and images online and tackling bullying, including cyber bullying.

+Cyber-bullying by children, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.